Leonhard Euler: Berlin period (1741–1766)

 Despite Euler's immense contribution to the academy's prestige and having been put forward as a candidate for its presidency by Jean le Rond d'Alembert, Frederick II named himself as its president.
 The Prussian king had a large circle of intellectuals in his court, and he found the mathematician unsophisticated and ill-informed on matters beyond numbers and figures.
 Euler was a simple, devoutly religious man who never questioned the existing social order or conventional beliefs.
 He was, in many ways, the polar opposite of Voltaire, who enjoyed a high place of prestige at Frederick's court.
 Euler was not a skilled debater and often made it a point to argue subjects that he knew little about, making him the frequent target of Voltaire's wit.
 Frederick also expressed disappointment with Euler's practical engineering abilities, stating:

+However, the disappointment was almost surely unwarranted from a technical perspective.
+Euler's calculations look likely to be correct, even if Euler's interactions with Frederick and those constructing his fountain may have been dysfunctional.

 Throughout his stay in Berlin, Euler maintained a strong connection to the academy in St. Petersburg and also published 109 papers in Russia.
 He also assisted students from the St. Petersburg academy and at times accommodated Russian students in his house in Berlin.
 In 1760, with the Seven Years' War raging, Euler's farm in Charlottenburg was sacked by advancing Russian troops.
 Upon learning of this event, General Ivan Petrovich Saltykov paid compensation for the damage caused to Euler's estate, with Empress Elizabeth of Russia later adding a further payment of 4000 rubles—an exorbitant amount at the time.
 Euler decided to leave Berlin in 1766 and return to Russia.

 During his Berlin years (1741–1766), Euler was at the peak of his productivity.
 He wrote 380 works, 275 of which were published.
 This included 125 memoirs in the Berlin Academy and over 100 memoirs sent to the St. Petersburg Academy, which had retained him as a member and paid him an annual stipend.
-Euler’s Introductio in Analysin Infinitorum was published in two parts in 1748.
+Euler's Introductio in Analysin Infinitorum was published in two parts in 1748.
 In addition to his own research, Euler supervised the library, the observatory, the botanical garden, and the publication of calendars and maps from which the academy derived income.
-He was even involved in the design of the water fountains at Sanssouci, the King’s summer palace.
+He was even involved in the design of the water fountains at Sanssouci, the King's summer palace.

-Return to Russia
+Second Saint Petersburg period (1766–1783)

 The political situation in Russia stabilized after Catherine the Great's accession to the throne, so in 1766 Euler accepted an invitation to return to the St. Petersburg Academy.
 His conditions were quite exorbitant—a 3000 ruble annual salary, a pension for his wife, and the promise of high-ranking appointments for his sons.
 At the university he was assisted by his student Anders Johan Lexell.
 While living in St. Petersburg, a fire in 1771 destroyed his home.